Byte Pair Encoding for Efficient Time Series Forecasting: Results

 \subsection{Conditional decoding}

 Recently emerging foundation models show impressive performance but are expensive to train \citep{chronos}.
 We propose conditional decoding as a lightweight yet powerful post-hoc optimization method to enhance a model's forecasting quality.
 Conditional decoding adds no computational overhead during inference and does not require gradient computation for training.
 Instead, we analytically compute the global optimum for its few parameters according to \cref{eq:cond_decode_solution}.
-For our experiments, we utilize \num{3} tokenizers with different compression (see \cref{tab:tokenizers}), \num{5} datasets, and models in size small.
-In the following, we train conditional decoding to dequantize the models' forecasts on the respective train set and evaluate on the test set. \\ Conditional decoding consistently improves forecasting quality in \cref{fig:cond_decoding} in all of our experiments.
+For our experiments, we utilize \num{3} tokenizers with different compression (see \cref{tab:tokenizers}), \num{7} datasets, and models in size small.
+In the following, we train conditional decoding to dequantize the models' forecasts on the respective train set and evaluate on the test set.
+Here, data- and model-dependent conditional decoding may act as an effective domain adaptation method.
+Later in \cref{appendix:conditional_decoding}, we evaluate data- and model-independent conditional decoding in pure zero-shot settings. \\ Conditional decoding consistently improves forecasting quality in \cref{fig:cond_decoding} in all of our experiments.
 On the ETTm1 dataset and our tokenizer with high compression, conditional decoding reduces MSE by \SI{44.3}{\percent} with only \num{484} trainable parameters.
 In \cref{appendix:conditional_decoding}, we provide additional results and further investigate conditional decoding in a data- and model-independent setting.
 There, conditional decoding mitigates on average \SI{31.9}{\percent} and up to \SI{96.9}{\percent} of our tokenizer's quantization error, enabling us to build tokenizers with even higher compression.